VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 * Recording and Alerting rules backfilling (aka `replay`).
 See [these docs](#rules-backfilling);
 * Lightweight and without extra dependencies.
 * Supports [reusable templates](#reusable-templates) for annotations;
-* Load of recording and alerting rules from local filesystem, GCS and S3.
+* Load of recording and alerting rules from local filesystem, GCS and S3;
+* Detect alerting rules which [don't match any series](https://github.com/VictoriaMetrics/VictoriaMetrics/issues/4039).

 ## Limitations